No booking fees on the app

 Bristol Temple Meads to Bath Spa train travel guide

-Travelling by train from Bristol Temple Meads to Bath Spa is efficient and offers a scenic and comfortable experience.
-With frequent departures from Bristol Temple Meads, you can reach Bath Spa in just 11m, making it one of the fastest and most convenient ways to travel between these two places.
+The train journey from Bristol Temple Meads to Bath Spa combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Bristol Temple Meads, you can get to Bath Spa in just 11m, making it an ideal and convenient choice for travelling between them.

 Planning and booking